shira-shin/ranking-app-a/README.md

 before running the server.
 When testing without a key, set `USE_DUMMY_DATA=1` to return sample rankings.

-When deploying the backend, set the `ALLOWED_ORIGINS` environment variable to the URL of your frontend (comma‑separated if multiple).
+When deploying the backend, set the `FRONTEND_ORIGINS` environment variable to the URL of your frontend (comma‑separated if multiple).
 This controls which sites are allowed to make requests to the API.
 By default it only allows `http://localhost:3000` for local development.